shannabarnard/eleventy-netlify-hexhealthcare-poc/posts/hextransforma-healthcare’s-3rd-birthday.md

 ---
 ## HEXTRANSFORMA HEALTHCARE’S 3RD BIRTHDAY

 We are celebrating three years of HexTransforma Healthcare!
 It all started in December 2017 with two founders putting their heads together, and this became a springboard for growth, team expansion, and more varied and innovative services over the years.
-After the initial board meetings in early 2018 and the launch of Brit-Med later that year, we are now a 40-person strong team working on a range of exciting projects and research.
+A*fter the initial board meet*ings in early 2018 and the launch of Brit-Med later that year, we are now a 40-person strong team working on a range of exciting projects and research.

 ![](/static/img/third-birthday.jpg)